Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Entanglement Entropy, Energy-Momentum Densities and Mutual Information

 \subsection{Entanglement Entropy as Geodesic Length}

-In the previous sections \ref{Sec:Conformal-block-method}, \ref{Sec:EE-for-finite-interval}, and \ref{Sec:CB-SII}, we calculated the entanglement entropy by exploiting the method of conformal blocks in the large central charge expansion.
+In the previous sections \ref{Sec:Holographic-entanglement-entropy}, \ref{Sec:EE-for-finite-interval}, and \ref{Sec:CB-SII}, we calculated the entanglement entropy by exploiting the method of conformal blocks in the large central charge expansion.
 However, only when $\eta_{i}$ and $\overline{\eta}_{i}$ are certain values, the analytic form of the conformal blocks is known.
 Therefore, we can analytically investigate the time dependence of the entanglement entropy only for the restricted parameter regions.
-A celebrated formula, so-called Ryu-Takayanagi formula \cite{2006PhRvL..96r1602R,2006JHEP...08..045R,2013JHEP...08..090L}, states that the entanglement entropy for the subsystem, $A$, is holographically given as \bea S_A = \frac{\mathcal{L}(\gamma_A)}{4 G_N}, \eea where $\mathcal{L}(\gamma_A)$ is the length of the geodesic $\gamma_A$ anchored at the boundary of the subsystem $A$, and $G_{N}$ is the Newton constant.
+Furthermore, we applied the "light-light-heavy-heavy" approximation in the conformal block method which is valid when the primary operators are heavy.
+To avoid these shortcomings and as a consistency check for our previous results, we apply the so-called Ryu-Takayanagi formula \cite{2006PhRvL..96r1602R,2006JHEP...08..045R,2013JHEP...08..090L} to calculate the entanglement entropy in this section.
+This method is valid both for light and heavy primary operators.
+The celebrated Ryu-Takayanagi formula states that the entanglement entropy for the subsystem, $A$, is holographically given as \bea S_A = \frac{\mathcal{L}(\gamma_A)}{4 G_N}, \eea where $\mathcal{L}(\gamma_A)$ is the length of the geodesic $\gamma_A$ anchored at the boundary of the subsystem $A$, and $G_{N}$ is the Newton constant.
 By exploiting (\ref{RT-formula}), we can analytically investigate the time dependence of the entanglement entropy for the parameter regime beyond that for the calculation in terms of the conformal blocks.
-To this end, in the following sections, we will begin with the three-dimensional Euclidean gravity ($3$d Euclidean gravity) with the negative cosmological constant, a counterpart of the Lorentzian gravity under consideration, calculate the Euclidean entanglement entropy as the length of a geodesic, perform the analytic continuation to real time, and then investigate the time dependence of the entanglement entropy.
+To this end, in the following sections, we will begin with the three-dimensional Euclidean gravity ($3$d Euclidean gravity) with the negative cosmological constant, a counterpart of the Lorentzian gravity under consideration.
+Next, we calculate the Euclidean entanglement entropy as the length of a geodesic, perform the analytic continuation to real time, and then investigate the time dependence of the entanglement entropy.